punkave/nansen/README.md

     name: 'MovesConnector',
     verbose: true,              // Log the requests for each item
     debug: true,                // Log the request responses and other extra info
-    parallel: true,             // Execute the GET and POST requests for all items in parallel
+    parallel: true,             // Execute all items in parallel

     // 1.
 Setup request configuration